subzerofun/power-mining/README.md

-# Elite Dangerous Merit Miner
+# Elite Dangerous Merit Miner - Web Version

 A specialized mining helper tool for Elite Dangerous that helps you find the most profitable mining locations within your power's territory.
 It displays optimal mining locations where you can both mine materials and sell them at high prices, showing station demands, planetary ring conditions and hotspot details.